Fútbol in Buenos Aires: Soccer Tickets & Stadium Tours

 • Boca Juniors – See the city’s most infamous team safely with a local via Airbnb Experiences.

-• River Plate or Boca Juniors – Viator is the most popular tour aggregate site offering the best of the best tours out there, here you can book tickets with included transfers to either a Boca or River game.
+• River Plate or Boca Juniors via Viator – Viator is the most popular tour aggregate site offering the best of the best tours out there, they have reputable vendors selling tickets with included transfers to either a Boca or River game.

 Going to an Argentina fútbol game is no easy task if you don’t know what you’re doing.